 When you first activate Sela, your homepage will display posts in a traditional blog format.
 The demo site is using a static front page with the Front Page Template, so if you would like to copy the look of the site demo, follow these steps:

 - Publish two pages and give them titles that are easy to remember, like Home and Blog.
 To publish a page, navigate to My Site → Pages → Add Page.

 - Set the Front Page Template on the Home page.

 - Go to the editor of your Home page.

-- In the left sidebar, open the Page Options panel.
+- In the right sidebar, open the Page Attributes panel.

 - Select “Front Page” in the Templates dropdown menu.